canarieids/Zeek-Ubuntu-22.04/README.md

 ### 4.3.3 Zeek Cluster Mode `node.cfg`

->To provide a scalable solution, it is recommended to configure Zeek to run int Cluster mode.
+>Zeek by default is configured to run in Standalone mode.
+This means that only one interface can be configured to monitor traffic.
+To use more than one port and provide a scalable solution, it is **HIGHLY**  recommended to configure Zeek to run int Cluster mode.

 1. Edit node.cfg
 ```